A Word of Warning: Online Social Networking Sites

 There are a multitude of risks you take in sharing confidential information about yourself online that include putting your personal identity and safety in jeopardy.

 In terms of conducting a job search, identity thieves have been known to create false job postings online in order to scam job seekers into giving them their personal information.
-NACE reports in their January 22, 2004 edition of Spotlight Online that these perpetrators then pose as human resource professionals, contact job seekers who have responded to their job postings, and request information like social security numbers and bank account information.
+NACE reports in an edition of Spotlight Online that these perpetrators then pose as human resource professionals, contact job seekers who have responded to their job postings, and request information like social security numbers and bank account information.